samervin/python-web-server/README.md

 - Confirm the storage settings; again, the default of an 8 GB root SSD is probably fine.
 - If you haven't created a security group, create one now.
     - Allow SSH access from your IP.
     - Allow HTTP access from your IP.
-(You'll change this later.)
+(You can change this later to allow HTTP access from the whole world.)
     - For convenience, you can also allow port 5000 (Flask's default dev port) from your IP.
 - If you don't have a key pair, create one now.
     - Save the `.pem` file in a safe location.
 This repository's `.gitignore` will ignore `ssh-key.pem` if you want to keep it in the same place.